-Insurance Fraud affects the innocent and guilty alike.
-Investigating an Insurance Fraud claim is a very expensive endeavor.
-When insurance companies start charging higher rates it can often be attributed to the time and money spent investigating and prosecuting false insurance claims.
+Insurance fraud affects the innocent and guilty alike.
+Investigating an insurance fraud claim is a very expensive endeavor.
+When insurance companies raise their rates, it can often be attributed to the time and money spent investigating and prosecuting false insurance claims.

-Insurance Fraud is a serious crime and New Jersey has some of the nation’s toughest Insurance Fraud laws.
+Insurance fraud is a serious crime and New Jersey has some of the nation’s toughest insurance fraud laws.
 Anyone being charged with defrauding an insurance company in New Jersey should know that the case is going to be investigated and prosecuted aggressively.
-In fact, New Jersey has set up a separate office that specifically handles prosecuting Insurance Fraud cases known as the Office of the Insurance Fraud Prosecutor.
+In fact, the state has set up a separate office that specifically handles prosecuting insurance fraud cases.
+It is known as the Office of the Insurance Fraud Prosecutor.

 What Is Insurance Fraud?

 When a claim is filed, any information that is provided in the application itself or thereafter that misleads the insurance company in order to acquire insurance money or acquire a renewal in policy is considered fraud.

 In 2012, Hurricane Sandy left a path of destruction through most of New Jersey and other parts of the east coast.
 This means that insurance companies had to process millions of claims made by homeowners and many of those claims involved false or misleading statements.
-Contractors also took advantage of insurance money by targeting unsuspecting homeowners and taking advantage of insurance claims.
-Some of these fraudsters exaggerated the damage on a home after a storm.
+Contractors also took advantage of the storm’s aftermath by targeting unsuspecting homeowners and exaggerating the amount of damage on insurance claims.